Hardness of computation of quantum invariants on 3-manifolds with restricted topology: Algorithms for curves in surfaces and handlebodies

 For each component $r$ of $\rho$, select two edges contained in $E_T(r)$ to be points of intersection with $\sigma$.
-For every connected component $P$ of $\Sigma_g-\rho$ (i.e., $P$ is a pair of pants), we connect each intersection point of a boundary of $P$ to one of the two other components of $\partial P$.
+For every connected component $P$ of $\Sigma_g-\rho$ (i.e., $P$ is a pair of pants), we connect each intersection point of a boundary component of $P$ to other intersection points in the two other components of $\partial P$.
 To avoid $\sigma$ of self-intersecting, we separately draw in each pair of pants a seam at a time, using breadth-first search in the dual graph as in the proof of Theorem \ref{th: minimal to pants}, recording the intersection words, and changing the dual graph so that no seam can cross a previously traced seam.
 Even though we change the dual graph, making it more complicated at each drawing of a seam, because the seams are local within pairs of pants, each application of breadth-first search considers only $O(|T''|)$ nodes and edges.
 At the end of the process, we have a multicurve $\sigma$ that, although seamed for the pants decomposition $\rho$, may have up to $g+1$ connected components.
 It therefore remains to modify $\sigma$ so it has just a single component.

 Whenever there still are disconnected components in $\sigma$, there exists a pair of pants intersected by at least two distinct components of $\sigma$, refer to Figure \ref{fig: seams}.
 We can then do the surgery on the right side of Figure \ref{fig: seams} to connect the two components.
 Using breadth-first, this takes a total time of $O(g|T''|)$ and yields a connected curve $s$ with intersection word $I_{T''}(s)$.
 Because, by construction, $s$ is seamed for each pair of pants from $\Sigma_g- \rho$, by Theorem \ref{th: diskbusting}, $s$ is diskbusting for $\gamma$.
 Finally, we compute an intersection word of $s$ with respect to $T$ in time $O(|T''|)$ by deleting the edges in $T''\backslash T$.
-Note that $s$ is already normal for $T$ as, by construction, $s$ is standard with respect to $T''\geq T'\geq T$ and, because all paths are shortest, no cyclic reductions are possible. \end{proof} The proof of the following (slightly technical) result is also carried in Appendix \ref{app: proofs}. \begin{lemma} Suppose $(\Sigma_g,\alpha,\beta)$ is a Heegaard diagram, with $\alpha$ and $\beta$ given as intersection sequences in a triangulation $T$ of $\Sigma_g$, where we let $m=\max\{\|I_T(\alpha)\|,\|I_T(\beta)\|\}$.
-Then one can compute, in time $O(m)$, a triangulation $T'$ and new multicurves $\alpha',\beta'$ which represent a stabilization $(\Sigma_{g+1},\alpha',\beta')$ of the original diagram, with $O(|T'|)=O(|T|)$ and $\|I_{T'}(\alpha')\|,\|I_{T'}(\beta')\|= O(m)$. \end{lemma}
+Note that $s$ is already normal for $T$ as, by construction, $s$ is standard with respect to $T''\geq T'\geq T$ and, because all paths are shortest, no cyclic reductions are possible. \end{proof}